woocommerce/qit-documentation/docs/managed-tests/woo-api.md

 ## Best practices

-- **Maintain Backwards Compatibility:** Keep your extension updated as WooCommerce evolves, ensuring your API integrations remain valid and stable.
+- **Maintain backwards compatibility:** Keep your extension updated as WooCommerce evolves, ensuring your API integrations remain valid and stable.
-- **Test Complex Scenarios:** If you rely on custom data fields or extensive use of filters and hooks, run tests after any significant change to confirm the API still responds correctly.
+- **Test complex scenarios:** If you rely on custom data fields or extensive use of filters and hooks, run tests after any significant change to confirm the API still responds correctly.
-- **Combine with Other Tests:** Running Woo API tests alongside Woo E2E and Security tests provides a comprehensive picture of your extension’s quality and stability.
+- **Combine with other tests:** Running Woo API tests alongside Woo E2E and Security tests provides a comprehensive picture of your extension’s quality and stability.

 ## Running woo API tests